GodotSteam/GodotSteam/docs/classes/matchmaking.md

 !!! function "getNumLobbyMembers( ```uint64_t``` steam_lobby_id )"
 	Gets the number of users in a lobby.

-	This is used for iteration, after calling this then [getLobbyMemberByIndex](#getlobbymemberbyindex) can be used to get the Steam ID of each person in the lobby.
-Persona information for other lobby members (name, avatar, etc.) is automatically received and accessible via the **SteamFriends** interface.
+	This is used for iteration.
+After calling this then [getLobbyMemberByIndex](#getlobbymemberbyindex) can be used to get the Steam ID of each person in the lobby.
+Persona information for other lobby members (name, avatar, etc.) is automatically received and accessible via the [**Friends** class](friends.md).

 	**Returns:** int